zkrising/Tachi/docs/docs/api/routes/gpt-targets.md

 `GET /api/v1/games/:game/:playtype/targets/recently-achieved`

 !!! info
-	This endpoint returns the 100 most recently achieved goal subscriptions, and 50 most recently achieved milestone subscriptions.
+	This endpoint returns the 100 most recently achieved goal subscriptions, and 50 most recently achieved quest subscriptions.

-	A target is not considered recently achieved if it was [instantly achieved](../../tachi-server/implementation-details/goals-milestones.md#instant-indirect-achievements).
+	A target is not considered recently achieved if it was [instantly achieved](../../tachi-server/implementation-details/goals-quests.md#instant-indirect-achievements).

 ### Parameters